EnkiduGilgamesh/C-Tutorial/9_CppGrammar/README.md

 }
 ```

 The head file which is different from C language, countains the standard input and output stream.
 In C++, when using standard, we should remove the ".h" suffix.
+We can still use the library in C, just removing the ".h" suffix and add "c" at the beginning of the file name.

 TODO: The namespace means